-The Development Site 2.1
+The Development Site

-- 2.1.1 The Development Site is located to the west of the town of Stornoway on the Isle of Lewis.
+The Development Site is located to the west of the town of Stornoway on the Isle of Lewis, with the nearest occupied residential property found around 1.5km from the site boundary.
 The A859 borders the east and south eastern boundary of the Development Site, and an unclassified road runs through it in an east / west alignment and then along the western boundary, heading south-west.
-Figure 1.1 and 1.2 of the EIA Report illustrate the Development location in regional and local context. - 2.1.2 The surrounding area is sparsely populated, with the nearest occupied residential property found around 1.8km from the Development Site.
-The Development Site encloses an area of around 1,500 hectares, which mainly consists of a mixture of open moorland with areas of woodland and includes large number of streams and lochs.
-The Lewis Peatlands Special Protection Area (SPA) is located to the immediate west and north of the Development Site. - There is consent for the 36-turbine Stornoway Wind 2.1.3 Farm on the Development Site (the 'Consented Development').
-The operational Beinn gredaig windfarm comprising three turbines is located in the western part of the Development Site.
+Figure 1.1 and 1.2 of the EIA Report illustrate the Development location in regional and local contextt.

+The surrounding area is sparsely populated, with the nearest occupied residential property found around 1.5km from the site boundary.
+The Development Site encloses an area of around 1,500ha, which mainly consists of a mixture of open moorland with areas of woodland and includes large number of streams and lochs.
+The Lewis Peatlands Special Protection Area (SPA) is located to the immediate west and north of the Development Site.

+There is consent for the 36-turbine Stornoway Wind Farm on the Development Site (the 'Consented Development').